Las Vegas welcomes wonderful weather in time for Halloween

 Show Your Pride in Las Vegas

 Las Vegas saves its biggest LGBTQ celebration for October, when the weather has recovered from the brutal summer heat.
-Show your Las Vegas Pride with a colorful parade through Downtown the evening of October 7 and a festival 12-11 p.m. at Craig Ranch Regional Park on October 8.
+Show your Las Vegas Pride with a colorful parade through Downtown the evening of October 1o and a festival on October 12.

 See a Comic Perform in Las Vegas

 October provides fantastic weather for visiting the Downtown Container Park, an outdoor attraction built from cargo shipping containers.
-Enjoy brunch on the rooftop deck of Downtown Terrace or grab a hot dog from Cheffini's.
+Enjoy brunch on the rooftop deck of Downtown Terrace or grab a cocktail at Oak & Ivy.

 If exploring the desert is more your speed, take a ride with Las Vegas ATV Tours.
 Enjoy the adrenaline of riding among sand dunes and navigating canyon trails without the overbearing heat from summer.